BioimageAnalysisCoreWEHI/napari_lattice/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "llsz_napari" is free and open source software
+Distributed under the terms of the [GPL-3.0 License] license, "llsz_napari" is free and open source software

 ## Issues